Blower door building air leakage test#

 \(K\) - air leakage coefficient, m³·h⁻¹·Pa⁻ⁿ.

-The airflow exponent \(n\) and the air leakage coefficient \(K\) can be measured experimentally from data data obtained in a blower door test for air leakage.
+The airflow exponent \(n\) and the air leakage coefficient \(K\) can be measured experimentally from data obtained in a blower door test for air leakage.

 This notebook demonstrates how to determine the coefficients \(K\) and \(n\) from the power law of flow through an orifice